Russian cuisine: Meat

+Gulyash is also a very popular dish in Russia.
+Of course, this is the Hungarian dish Goulash originally, but it was still very popular in the USSR.
+It had its place in domestic cuisine, and was served in Soviet canteens in plants and factories.

 Fish

 Fish was important in pre-revolutionary cuisine, especially on Russian Orthodox fast days when meat was forbidden, similar to the Catholic custom of eating fish instead of meat on Fridays.
 Strictly freshwater fish such as carp and sudak (Sander lucioperca, Zander) were commonly eaten in inland areas, as well as anadromous sturgeon and in northern areas salmon, pike and trout.
 A greater variety of fish—including saltwater species—were preserved by salting, pickling or smoking and consumed as "zakuski" (hors d'oeuvres).